joe-re/sql-language-server/README.md

 #### Inject envitonment variables

 ${env:VARIABLE_NAME} syntax allows you to replace configuration value with enviroment variable.
-This is useful when you don't write actual value on configuration file.
+This is useful when you don't want to write actual value on the configuration file.

 ##### example